One of the most popular Apple Watch faces is the GMT (Greenwich Mean Time) which displays both a 24-hour and a 12-hour

 It tells you the time based on a 24-hour clock.
 If you examine the red outer band, you will see the time.

 If you change your secondary city’s location using your digital crown, you will find the red pointer moves to a new position indicating the time in that location.

 What are the complications that you can add to the GMT Watch face?

 Some of these complications depend upon the Apple Watch model that you are using.
 For example, ECG complications will not be available in all regions.

-Available complications: Activity • Alarm • Air Quality • Audiobooks • Battery • Blood Oxygen (Apple Watch Series 6 only, not available in all regions) • Breathe • Calculator • Calendar • Camera Remote • Cellular (cellular models only) • Compass • Cycle Tracking • Date • ECG (not available in all regions or on Apple Watch Series 3 or Apple Watch SE) • Elevation (Apple Watch SE and Apple Watch Series 6 only) • Favorite Contacts • Find People • Heart Rate • Home • Mail • Maps • Messages • Moon Phase • Music • News • Noise • Phone • Podcasts • Radio • Rain • Reminders • Remote • Shortcuts • Sleep • Stocks • Sunrise/Sunset • Timer • UV Index • Voice Memos • Walkie-Talkie (not available in all regions) • Weather • Weather Conditions • Wind • Workout • World Clock.
+Available complications: Activity • Alarms • Astronomy (Moon) • Audiobooks • Blood Oxygen • Calculator • Calendar (Today’s Date, Your Schedule) • Camera Remote • Compass (Compass, Elevation) • Contacts • Controls (Battery, Cellular) • Cycle Tracking • ECG • Find Devices • Find Items • Find People • Heart Rate • Home • Mail • Maps (Maps, Nearby Transit) • Messages • Mindfulness • Music • News • Noise (Sound Levels) • Phone • Podcasts • Reminders • Remote • Shortcuts • Sleep • Stocks • Stopwatch • Timer • Tips • Voice Memos • Walkie-Talkie • Weather • Workout • World Clock (Sunrise/Sunset)

-We hope that this post on the new GMT Watch face was somewhat useful in introducing the concept.
+We hope this post on Apple’s GMT Watch face helped introduce the concept.

 What are your favorite Apple Watch faces, and which complications do you regularly use on your watch face?